an-Iceberg/an-Iceberg/README.md

 <img alt="beautiful city" width="800" src="city51.jpeg">

 ## Rust enthusiast 🦀
+\# Todo: better, more verbose explanation

 I love the algebraic data types (especially the `enum`), which make Rust so powerful as well as tuples, the match keyword and the absence of `null`.

-I also enjoy Julia for the ability to use any Unicode character as variable or function names which makes implementing math particularly easy.
+\# Todo: improve this

+I also enjoy Julia.
+Reasons:
+- Use any unicode character as variable name
+- No need for multiplication operator when multiplying with numbers
+- Function piping

 ## Technologies
+\# Todo: create a section «my tech stack»

 Languages i'm familiar with:

 [![Rust](rust.svg)](https://www.rust-lang.org/)